Loading...

 parser.

 The pattern used to generate the CSS selector name(s).
-It must match mustache template syntax.
+It must match template syntax.

 You can use collection